stephenh/stephenh.github.com/_posts/2012-06-16-errai-ui-initial-impression.markdown

    Which, personally, I think is a real boon for reducing boilerplate and increasing developer productivity.

-   Unfortunately, it doesn't mesh at all with ErraiUI's approach of templates being as-static as possible to facilitate WYSIWYG.
+   Unfortunately, it doesn't mesh at all with ErraiUI's approach of templates being completely static to facilitate WYSIWYG.

    Part of ErraiUI's philosophy, AFAICT, is that you no longer need to hack up your designer's mockups to use their HTML templates for your application.
 Which, on one hand is great; I've done that hacking before, and it's tedious.
 But, on the other hand, I think there are benefits, namely being able to bring abstractions like components to bare to reduce duplication.